Aircoookie/WLED/usermods/usermod_v2_auto_save/readme.md

 # Auto Save

-v2 Usermod automatically to automatically save settings to preset 1 after a change to any of
+v2 Usermod automatically to automatically save settings to preset AUTOSAVE_PRESET_NUM after a change to any of

 * brightness
 * effect speed